MSE 101/L. Introduction to Engineering and Lab (1/1)

 MSE 220/L. Construction Materials and Lab (2/1)

-Prerequisite: PHYS 100A/L. Corequisite: MSE 220L.
+Prerequisites: PHYS 100A/AL. Corequisite: MSE 220L.
 Introduction to basic construction materials and their properties, including concrete, masonry, metals, woods and thermal materials.
 Introduction to finishes, equipment, and specialty items.
-Not available for credit toward an Engineering Degree.
+Not available for credit toward an Engineering degree.
 2 hours lecture-discussion, 3 hours technical activity-lab per week.

 MSE 227.
 Engineering Materials (3)